shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step4.md

 ![logs-catproc-full-m](logspipeline/assets/logs-catproc-full-m.png)

 Datadog provides a <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#log-status-remapper" target="_blank">Status Remapper</a> that allows you remap the status of your logs based on one or more selected attributes.
-The Status Remapper recognizes specific (attribute) values to define statuses, so it's best to consult the <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#log-status-remapper" target="_blank">Status Remapper</a> documentation before you select the status attribute to use.
+The Status Remapper recognizes specific (attribute) values to define statuses, so it's best to consult the <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#log-status-remapper" target="_blank">Status Remapper documentation</a> before you select the status attribute to use for your logs.

 1. In <a href="https://app.datadoghq.com/logs/pipelines" target="_blank">**Logs > Configuration > Pipelines**</a>, click **Add Processor** for the `apache - flog` pipeline.